ZurichNLP/sdg_swisstext_2024_sharedtask/README.md

 - 21st May 2024: Participants who don't want to publish a workshop-like short paper are strongly invited to send a short description of their approach that will be used for the shared task overview paper written by the organizers
 - 24st May 2024: Notification of acceptance of System Description Papers
 - 31st May 2024: Deadline for final System Description Papers for online publication (similar to Workshop Papers from SwissText); authors are expected to present their approach in a 8-10 minute presentation at the workshop (onsite if possible)
-- 11th June 2024 10:20-12:30 CEST: 2-h Workshop and Lunch Meeting at the SwissText Conference in Chur: “NLP for Sustainable Development Goals Monitoring” (Shared Task Results Presentation and Stakeholder Meeting); Online participation via Zoom is possible.
+- 11th June 2024 10:20-12:30 CEST: 2-h Workshop and Lunch Meeting at the SwissText Conference in Chur: “NLP for Sustainable Development Goals Monitoring” (Shared Task Results Presentation and Stakeholder Meeting); Online participation via Webex is possible.

 ### Data